And you’re off! Five tips to a successful start at university

 1. Settle into university life

 Get to know your campus!
-The sooner you become familiar with the campus environment, the sooner you will feel comfortable and confident about where to go for your lectures, the library, meeting friends, going for meals, etc, so get to know your campus - have a walk around, familiarise yourself with the local area, local shops, and places to eat and drink – check out our Google maps of transport options.
+The sooner you become familiar with the campus environment, the sooner you will feel comfortable and confident about where to go for classes, the library, meeting friends, etc, so get to know your campus - have a walk around, familiarise yourself with the local area, local shops, and places to eat and drink – check out our Google maps of transport options.
+The campus will have clear signage to guide you in maintaining a healthy social distance from others not in your household.
+Please take the opportunity of your first couple of days on campus to find the buildings listed on your timetable.

 Visit the local tourist information websites for Carlisle and Lancaster for useful information about settling into your new city.